-And then there's the second layer, which is the one that really does your head in.
 It's not just that you feel awful.
 It's what you're making the awful mean.
-You're wondering if you're going backwards.
-Whether this reaction means something is fundamentally wrong with you.
-Whether someone who was as competent, switched on, and self-aware as you should be handling this better by now.
+You’re wondering whether this reaction means something is wrong with you.
+Whether someone as competent and self-aware as you should be coping better by now.

 The part nobody prepares you for